markevans/dragonfly/extra_docs/Caching.md

 Caching
 =======

-Processing and encoding can be an expensive operation.
+Processing can be an expensive operation.
 The first time we visit the url, the image is processed, and there might be a short delay and getting the response.

 However, dragonfly apps send `Cache-Control` and `ETag` headers in the response, so we can easily put a caching